SherineAwad/Ribofilio/README.md

 #### Data

-The data used to test our tool and used in the pipeline can be downloaded using a Makefile in the data directory
+The data used to test our tool and used in the pipeline can be downloaded using a Makefile in the data directory:

      make yeast.fa
      make SRR5090937.fastq
      make SRR9670823.fastq
+     make clean